 Mixed media.
-Automated piano, musician, wood, performers, wool, mushroom, metal, electronics and original text (2019).
+Automated piano, plexiglas, wool, performers, electronics and original text (2019).

 It’s a piece about statis and metastasis.